harrymander/dataclasses-struct/README.md

 `__init__`, `__repr__`, `__eq__` etc. auto-generated.
 Additionally, two methods
 are added to the class: `pack`, a method for packing an instance of the class to `bytes`, and `from_packed`, a class method that returns a new instance of the class from its packed `bytes` representation.
+The additional `dataclass_kwargs` keyword arguments will be passed through to the stdlib `dataclass` decorator (see the docs): all standard keyword arguments are supported except for `slots` and `weakref_slot`.

 A class or object can be check to see if it is a dataclass-struct using the `is_dataclass_struct` function.
 The `get_struct_size` function will return